Skip to main content

 Louisiana Words Tour 2025 : Meet the Casts (Lafayette - Baton Rouge - New Orleans)

 The Louisiana Words Tour is hosted by J. Michael Norris and the creator, Louis Toliver Jr.!
 They will be joined by 9 writers featured across 3 Louisiana cities: Lafayette, Baton Rouge, & New Orleans for 3 live shows!
 Each show is one hour including open mic opportunities.
-Yes, that means even if you are not a featured writer for theses shows, you can still show up to read!
+Yes, that means even if you are not a featured writer for these shows, you can still show up to read!
 Each show is recorded so you will be able to show your friends and family!
 So, come make history with us!

 Friday, August 29th: Lafayette - Cavalier House Books @ 6:30pm